Bablic/Bablic-Prestashop/bablic/Readme.md

 ## Contributing

-Bablic prestashop plugin is open-source, github: https://github.com/Bablic/Bablic-Prestashop
+Bablic prestashop plugin is open-source, github: https://github.com/Bablic/Bablic-Prestashop, Use pull requests to contribute

 ### Process in details